mellaurie/tone/pages/02.may-2020/04.u3/06.assessment/section.md

 1. What ideas, questions, or concerns do you have about online assessment?
 2. Please share what's worked well in your courses.
 Feel free to add a link to a google doc, a screenshot of an assignment, or a description of an activity/assessment.

+!!!
+To write your discussion post, see the Discussions tab in Moodle and click on the Unit 3 Discussion Forum.

 ## Checking Your Learning